lvgl/docs_old/en/get-started/quick-overview.md

 ## Contributing
-To ask questions please use the [Forum](https://forum.littlevgl.com).
-For development-related things (bug reports, feature suggestions) use [GitHub's Issue tracker](https://github.com/littlevgl/lvgl/issues).
+LittlevGL uses the [Forum](https://forum.littlevgl.com) to ask and answer questions and [GitHub's Issue tracker](https://github.com/littlevgl/lvgl/issues) for development-related discussion (such as bug reports, feature suggestions etc.).

-If you are interested in contributing to LittlevGL you can
+There are many opportunities to contribute to LittlevGL such as:
 - **Help others** in the [Forum](https://forum.littlevgl.com).
 - **Inspire people** by speaking about your project in [My project](https://forum.littlevgl.com/c/my-projects) category in the Forum or add it to the [References](https://blog.littlevgl.com/2018-12-26/references) post
 - **Improve and/or translate the documentation.** Go to the [Documentation](https://github.com/littlevgl/docs) repository to learn more